AspireAI-Startup/AspireAI/README.md

 ### **Backend:**
 - Node.js with Express.js
 - LangChain (For AI chatbot functionality)
-- DeepSeek LLM (Using Llama API key)
+- Gemini LLM (Using Gemini API key)
 - AWS Lambda for serverless execution
-- Redis & Kafka for real-time processing

 ### **Database:**
 - MongoDB (For storing user responses and analytics)